Monsters of Morningside

 It was very long; Alex couldn't see the end of its curving, twining body.
 It had two massive horns like a ram's, and sharp ears, and a silky fringe like a mane that stirred gently around its face.
 It had hairy eyebrows, a long snout, and fangs that made Alex shiver.
 Its mouth was slightly open; Alex could see a hundred needle-sharp teeth.
 And its eyes…!

-The monster's eyes were like a crystalline city of infinite wonders about to be swept into a vast, purple cyclone and dashed to ruins.
+The monster's eyes were like a crystalline city full of mysterious wonders...

 Alex was drawn irresistibly forward.
 Feathery chills raced all over his body as he stepped onto the bridge.